Semidefinite programming relaxations for quantum correlations: Entanglement

 \subsection{Doherty-Parrilo-Spedalieri hierarchy}

 Recall that a bipartite state is separable when it can be written in the form given by Eq.~\eqref{separable}.
 Otherwise, it is said to be entangled.
 This leads to an elementary question: is a given bipartite density matrix separable or entangled?
 While a general solution is very challenging~\cite{Gurvits2003,Gharibian2010}, the problem can be solved through a converging hierarchy of semidefinite relaxations of the set of separable states known as the Doherty-Parrilo-Spedalieri (DPS) hierarchy \cite{Doherty2002,Doherty2004}.
+As we shall see in Section~\ref{sec:entanglement:multipartite:detection}, the DPS hierarchy can also be adapted to entangled states of many parties.

 Consider a quantum state $\rho_{AB} \in \mathcal{H}_A \otimes \mathcal{H}_B$.
 If the state is separable, then for any positive integer $n$ we can construct a \textit{symmetric extension} of this quantum state, that is, a quantum state $\rho_n \in \mathcal{H}_A \otimes \mathcal{H}_B^{\otimes n}$ that is invariant under permutation of the subsystems in $\mathcal{H}_B^{\otimes n}$, and such that taking the partial trace over the additional subsystems recovers $\rho_{AB}$.
 For a separable state written as in Eq.~\eqref{separable}, such an extension is given by